 So, how might we see a garden the way pollinating insects do?
 With ultraviolet photography.

 To start, I'm using a digital camera (Nikon D90) with sensor filter removed, a UV-pass filter (Baader Venus II) and a UV/IR-cut filter (B+W 486) and a CoastalOpt 60mm APO Macro.
 Such a system doesn't see very much ultraviolet, as you can see below, but it sees enough to get started on my insect vision quest.
 Ultraviolet is mapped to red in the 'insect view' image so that blue and green will stay as they are to us, to maximize familiarity.
 Unlike many published UV photos of flowers, the brightness of each spectral segment is set equal in both human and insect views using a neutral grey card, rather than exaggerating the UV.
 See Bjørn Rørslett vs. mine for a comparison.

-Here is the spectral sensitivity of each element of my D90, and the result of the filters:
+Here is the spectral sensitivity of each channel of my D90, and the result of the filters:

 insect camera 1.0 sensitivity